Physical Therapist Assistant, A.A.S.

 Contact Information:Melanie Heffington email@example.com 918-595-3423 School of Health Sciences

 A physical therapist assistant helps patients who are recovering from injuries and illnesses, regain movement and manage pain.
 PTAs assist in the treatment of individuals of all ages who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.
-PTAs work in a variety of settings including hospitals, private practices, outpatient clinics, home health agencies, schools, rehabilitation centers, and nursing homes.
+PTAs work in various settings including hospitals, private practices, outpatient clinics, home health agencies, schools, rehabilitation centers, and nursing homes.

-Physical therapist assistants are in high demand across the health care industry, with growth projected at a much faster rate than other occupations.
+Physical therapist assistants are in high demand across the healthcare industry, with growth projected at a much faster rate than other occupations.
 According to the U.S. Bureau of Labor Statistics, demand for physical therapist assistants is expected to grow by 41 percent from 2014 to 2024.

 TCC's 5-Term Program

 TCC offers a five-term Physical Therapist Assistant Program accredited by The Commission on Accreditation in Physical Therapy Education.
 As a graduate of our Physical Therapist Assistant program, you will receive an Associate of Applied Science degree and will be eligible to apply for the National Physical Therapy Examination for the physical therapist assistant.

 Successful completion of our program requires that you perform at a “C” level or better in all of your physical therapist assistant courses.
 If you want to explore the role of the physical therapist assistant, contact the American Physical Therapy Association at www.apta.org.

 Certain conditions may prevent you from taking the licensure examination.
 If you have been convicted of a felony or of a crime involving moral turpitude or have a drug problem, you may wish to contact the Oklahoma State Board of Medical Licensure and Supervision, at f405-848-6841, for clarification.